tiki84626/hair-salon/README.md

 ## Technologies Used

-_Virtual Pets was created using Java, PostgreSQL, Spark, Velocity, and Gradle._
+_Hair Salon was created using Java, PostgreSQL, Spark, Velocity, and Gradle._

 ### License